The importance of Proper Tree Identification: How Do You Know If a Tree is Safe

 FAQs:

-What happens if I carry out work on a protected tree without permission?
+What is the consequence if I do work on a protected tree without permission?

-Can I appeal a TPO Or preservation or TPO?
+Can I appeal an TPO or preservation order?

-Can I cut down a tree that is protected tree?
+Can I take down a protected tree?

 Conclusion